dns-prefetch/DMZ/OracleDatabase/RMAN/README.md

       show configuration

   > [!NOTE]
-  > If you are on the spectrum, please rest assured, that my spiffingly23Complex56Password password only exists
+  > The spiffingly23Complex56Password password only exists as a documentation artefact.
-  > as a documentation artefact.
-In the real world, my passwords are never this complex and never involve multi-factor authentication (joke haha).
+  > In the real world, my passwords are never this complex and never involve multi-factor authentication (joke haha).

-  > If you are NOT on the spectrum, these please skip this note (another joke).

 ## On the standby host